 Trying to reduce the amount of pain killers you’re taking or bring your blood pressure down? – don’t forget to write down the names and doses of your medication.

 Trying to lose weight? keep a food diary for a week so we can look at what changes you can make to support your weight loss.

 Trying for a baby? – bring any fertility charts you’ve been keeping and have an idea of what pattern your cycle is following.

 Let your practitioner know what your expectations are and check that they’re achievable.
 We’ve all heard of someone who’s had acupuncture once and leapt off the bed with no back pain.
 Is that realistic for you?
 You should feel different in some way after every treatment but it can take a few weeks, or in the case of fertility treatment sometimes months, for you to reach your end goal.
 Make sure your expectations are realistic.

 Even though you’re lying down relaxing during an acupuncture treatment your body is hard at work so you can feel tired afterwards.
 It’s always nice to know you’ve got a clear evening to have an early night if you need one.

 Found these ‘acupuncture top tips’ useful but have more questions?
-Contact me for a free 15-minute consultation to see if I’m the right fit for you.
+Why not book in for a free 30-minute telephone consultation to find out more about how acupuncture can help you.